mxro/web-api-example-v2/README.md

 Simply configure your Maven settings file as described in step 1 and 2 in [this blog post](https://maxrohde.com/2018/04/01/upload-elastic-beanstalk-application-using-maven/).

+Also create a S3 bucket equal to the project id of this project (`web-api-example-v2`).

-When the correct credentials have been supplied, you can trigger a deployment to Elastic Beanstalk with the following command:
+You can now trigger a deployment to Elastic Beanstalk with the following command:

 ```
-mvn clean install beanstalk:upload-source-bundle beanstalk:create-application-version beanstalk:update-environment
+mvn clean install beanstalk:upload-source-bundle beanstalk:create-application-version beanstalk:create-environment
 ```

 ## Dependency